ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 * Access to events allowing in order access to event within stream
 * Access to pre-aggregated data for users building their own aggregation system
 * Validation of the event signatures
-* Validation of timestamp inlcusion
+* Validation of timestamp inclusion

 #### Schema